fluttercommunity/flutter_wear_plugin/README.md

 There currently three widgets provided by the plugin:

-## WatchShape

-Determines whether the watch is square or round.
+* WatchShape: determines whether the watch is square or round.

-## InheritedShape

-An InheritedWidget that can be used to pass the shape of the watch down the widget tree.
+* InheritedShape: an InheritedWidget that can be used to pass the shape of the watch down the widget tree.

-## AmbientMode

-A builder that provides what mode the watch is in.
+* AmbientMode: builder that provides what mode the watch is in.
 The widget will rebuild whenever the watch changes mode.

 ## Example